LynnNjoroge/Hypothyroid-Analysis-and-Prediction-Modelling/README.md

 # Introduction

-This project seeks to create regression predictive models that can effectively predict the if a patient's symptoms indicate whether they have hypothyroidism or not.
+This project seeks to create predictive models that can effectively predict the if a patient's symptoms indicate whether they have hypothyroidism or not.

 # Motivation

 This project was done as part of an assessment for a Data Science Course